elliottwilliams/xinu-xit/README.md

 - [x] Organization of tests into suites and test cases.
 - [x] Assertions for different data types, with useful, customizable, error reporting.
 - [x] System function mocking through the [fff][fff] library.
 - [x] Cleanup and teardown functions per-test.
 - [x] Automatic discovery, compilation, and declaration of tests.
 - [x] Integration into the Xinu compilation infrastructure. (`make test` is all you need!)

 Features slated for development:

+- [ ] Test preconditions.
+This enables a way of determining if certain tests should run.
+For CS 636, the class I wrote xit for, I'll be able to use preconditions to exclude some non-router tests from router hosts, and vice versa.
 - [ ] Network-based distributed testing.
 Using infrastructure of the [xinu lab][lab], xit will be able to spin up multiple Xinu backends and run a coordinated sequence of tests across them.
 This should be useful for integration testing, where behavior of the entire networking stack is observed.
 - [ ] Time measurement. xit will keep track of how long tests run, and kill tests that take too long.

 xit is pronounced "exit" and is a portmanteau of "xinu" and "test".